silicons/Citadel-Station-13-RP/nepids.md

 Part of the success of the Dnin-Nepids can easily be attributed to their rather unique habitation methodology.
 Rather than colonize planets - which they are not yet well equipped to do - the Dnin-Nepids instead invested all their resources after the Exodus into thriving in the void of space.

-- The vast majority of Nepids live on a variety of arkships.
-Arkships vary vastly in size, design, and purpose - though in general, most of them are able to fulfill much of the duties of deep-space exploration and salvage.
+- The vast majority of Nepids live on a variety of ships.
+Ships vary vastly in size, design, and purpose - though in general, most of them are able to fulfill much of the duties of deep-space exploration and salvage.
-  - All arkships tend to have the capability, and manpower, to perform salvage and construction tasks - this is the sole reason that the Nepids were able to get this far.
+  - All ships tend to have the capability, and manpower, to perform salvage and construction tasks - this is the sole reason that the Nepids were able to get this far.
-  - Arkships often contain quite the number of amenities - anywhere from massive, climate-controlled holodecks, to fully artificial biospheres on the most extravagant of flagships.
+  - Ships often contain quite the number of amenities - anywhere from massive, climate-controlled holodecks, to fully artificial biospheres on the most extravagant of flagships.
 This is, of-course, limited by space - ships dedicated to scouting or the pursuit of technology and advancement are far less able to dedicate such space to luxuries.
   - Given the crucial task of resource acquisition to those who are indefinitely space-bound, almost all ships have a variable contigent of small excursion craft, used to scout surrounding space, as well as retrieval of resources - like towing especially rich asteroids close enough for efficient excavation.
-- *Fleet-groups* of arkships are often formed - usually with prior agreements.
+- *Fleet-groups* of ships are often formed - usually with prior agreements.
 These are, however, not necessarily designed to have ship compositions you would expect - it is very much valid to have a fleet-group consisting of multiple research vessels that are barely connected, much like it would be to have a massive flagship travelling with an escort of smaller scouting vessels.
 - Lacking the amenities provided by dedicated orbital shipyards, new ark-ships are often constructed within asteroid belts, or, more rarely, in the orbit of a planet near such an asteroid belt - serviced by hundreds, if not thousands, of engineers and architects coming together.
-  - Arkships are often created to provide room on an expanding fleet, or in rarer cases, commissioned for a specific purpose, like exploration or servicing of a group of systems.
+  - Ships are often created to provide room on an expanding fleet, or in rarer cases, commissioned for a specific purpose, like exploration or servicing of a group of systems.

-While scattered, the vast majority of Dnin-Nepids still occupy the same *general* areas of space - with many fleet-groups and arkships within just a few days, if not hours, of superluminal travel from each other. *The Wayfarer's Network* - a massive network of subspace ansibles connecting the different arkships, and fleets together - provides society with some semblence of normalcy compared to their planetary counterparts.
+While scattered, the vast majority of Dnin-Nepids still occupy the same *general* areas of space - with many fleet-groups and ships within just a few days, if not hours, of superluminal travel from each other. *The Wayfarer's Network* - a massive network of subspace ansibles connecting the different ships, and fleets together - provides society with some semblence of normalcy compared to their planetary counterparts.

 ## Society

 ### Religion

 ### Migration

 ## History